Benleie/myFCC/codepen.md

 ## Responsive Web Design

- Align-self is useful since other common adjustment techniques using the CSS properties float, clear, and vertical-aligndo not work on flex items.
+ Align-self is useful since other common adjustment techniques using the CSS properties float, clear, and vertical-align do not work on flex items.

+The `main` HTML5 tag helps search engines and other developers find the main content of your page.

+### Applied Accessibility
++ Web Content Accessibility Guidelines